Azure/azure-powershell/src/KeyVault/KeyVault/help/Remove-AzKeyVaultManagedHsm.md

 True
 ```

-This command removes the managed hsm named myhsm from your current subscription.
+This command removes the managed HSM named myhsm from your current subscription.

 ### Example 2: Remove a managed hsm from a specified resource group
 ```powershell